 I attend many seminars, webcasts and keep up on the latest digital and Photoshop advances and with my fine art background, I have an eye for color, composition and what gives an images "emotion".

-My equipment consists of two high end Canon professional cameras including the the 5D MKII, thousands of dollars in lenses and lighting equipment and the latest Photoshop CS and retouching software available.
+My equipment consists of three high end Canon professional cameras including the the 5D MKII, and 5D MKIII and an infra-red converted digital EOS camera as well, thousands of dollars in lenses and lighting equipment and the latest Photoshop CS and retouching software available.

 I ask all prospective clients to view my blog, webpage or ask for a complimentary DVD of my work.
 When one views a professional image next to an amateurs, the difference is amazing.

 Q. Tell us about a recent job you did that you are particularly proud of.